Galeopsis bifida: Flowers and fruit

 Like other Lamiaceae, its corolla is bilabiate meaning that it has two lips, an upper lip and a lower lip.
 The upper lip has one lobe and the lower lip has three lobes covered with hair on the lower side of the lobe.
 The flowers are bell shaped and bilaterally symmetrical, ranging in size from about one half to three fourths of an inch.
 The pistil consists of two fused carpels; its stigma is two-lobed.
 There are four stamens, two long and two short.
 Its style is solitary.
 Its flowering time is late summer to autumn.
 Its fruit is a schizocarp, brown in color.

 This plant is self-pollinated, each plant with a capacity of producing up to 2,800 seeds which can remain dormant under soil for several years.
 The seeds are large; dispersal is via mammal fur.
 Germination occurs when the seeds are brought near to the soil surface and it takes place within a month.

 Usage

-There are not any medicinal uses for this plant but the oil obtained from the seeds is used as a polish for leather.
+Oil obtained from the seeds is used as a polish for leather.

-Toxicity
+Edibility

-This plant is very poisonous and could cause paralysis.
-It has been declared noxious in Manitoba, Alberta, Quebec and some parts of Alaska.
+The seeds of this plant are edible and have been found in large quantities in European archeological sites.
+A study done on the seeds show no toxicity in mice and high potential for bioavailable antioxidants to humans.
+According to Samuel Thayer, many people have eaten the leaves mistaking them for stinging nettle; they are not toxic but unpalatable.